The CMI Mortality Projections Model is a deterministic model driven by user inputs

 Monitoring England & Wales population mortality

-We intend to publish an “England & Wales population mortality update” every quarter, analysing recent mortality using provisional weekly deaths data published by the Office for National Statistics (ONS).
+We publish an “England & Wales population mortality update” every quarter, analysing recent mortality using provisional weekly deaths data published by the Office for National Statistics (ONS).

-CMI Working Paper 111 describes the data and our proposed method and includes the provisional first analysis, dated October 2018.
-The next release is due in late January 2019.
+CMI Working Paper 111 describes the data and our method and includes the provisional first analysis, dated October 2018.

 Future updates will be available from the mortality monitor page.

 The CMI publishes a library of mortality projections contained in a series of spreadsheets, including sample projections from the ‘92’ series, interim cohort projections, P-Spline and Lee Carter models, the National Population Projections, and the CMI Mortality Projections Model.
 The latest version of the library, version 1.5, was released in August 2014.
 Note: this version (and version 1.4) of the Library are available to Authorised Users only.

 The CMI is no longer updating the library.
 However, given interest in the National Population Projections, we have requested details of the 2014-based projections from the ONS in the form contained in the library.
 Corresponding life expectancies are here.

 - Version 1.4 was released in April 2013

 - Version 1.3 was released in November 2011

 - Version 1.2 was released in June 2011